For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 - Web Search Results Blocks are the most common and contain the title of the page, the URL, and a relevant text “snippet” of information about the page.

-- Special Content Result Blocks display relevant, non-textual content directly on the search results page for demonstration purposes, such as an online calculator or translator, for example.
+Special Content Result Blocks display relevant, non-text content directly on the search results page for demonstration purposes, such as an online calculator or translator.

-These Results Blocks are then evaluated for how well and how succinctly they can answer a user’s query.
+These Results Blocks are then evaluated for how succinctly they can answer a user’s query or question.

 Google’s guidelines go at length about the multiple types of queries and the details and examples related to these queries.